florianneukirchen/mymineralcollection-cs50/README.md

 Note that the column "thumbnail" is not used in the current version of Mymineralcollection.

+## License
+The soure code can be used under the terms of the [BSD 3-clause license](https://github.com/florianneukirchen/mymineralcollection-cs50/blob/main/LICENSE).
+This license does not apply to the mineral data in the csv file / database.

 ## Ideas for improvement
 A one week project can't be perfect.
 Future work could include:
 - Search also on tags.